usnistgov/ndn-dpdk/app/tgconsumer/README.md

 ## Relative Sequence Number

-Normally, each traffic pattern in the consumer has an independent sequence number that is incremented every time the pattern is selected.
+Normally, each traffic pattern in the consumer has an independent sequence number that is incremented by one every time the pattern is selected.
 If the `seqNumOffset` option is specified to a non-zero value, the traffic pattern would instead use a relative sequence number.

-Every time this traffic pattern is selected:
+Suppose the `seqNumOffset` option is specified on traffic pattern *i*, every time pattern *i* is selected:

-1. The consumer reads the last sequence number of the previous pattern.
+1. The consumer reads the last sequence number of pattern *i-1*.
-2. This sequence number is subtracted by `seqNumOffset`.
+2. This sequence number is subtracted by the `seqNumOffset` of pattern *i*.
-3. In the unlikely case that the computed sequence number is already requested recently, the sequence number is incremented.
+3. In the unlikely case that the computed sequence number same as the last sequence number of pattern *i* (i.e. pattern *i-1* has not been selected between two consecutive selections of pattern *i*), the sequence number is incremented by one.

 This feature enables the consumer to generate Interests that can potentially be satisfied by cached Data in a forwarder, if the `seqNumOffset` setting is appropriate for the cache capacity and network latency.